yhagio/tutorialedge.net/content/artificial-intelligence/breadth-first-search-java.md

 # Uninformed Search vs Informed / Heuristic Search

-<p>The next couple of algorithms we will be covering in this Artificial Intelligence course can be classed as either:</p>
+The next couple of algorithms we will be covering in this Artificial Intelligence course can be classed as either:

-<p><b>uninformed or blind searches:</b> in which our algorithms have no additional information about states beyond that provided in the problem definition.</p>
+uninformed or blind searches: in which our algorithms have no additional information about states beyond that provided in the problem definition.

-<p><b>Informed or Heuristic searches:</b> in which our algorithms have some extra knowledge about the problem domain and can distinguish whether or not one non-goal state is “more promising” than another.</p>
+Informed or Heuristic searches: in which our algorithms have some extra knowledge about the problem domain and can distinguish whether or not one non-goal state is “more promising” than another.

 # Breadth First Search

-<p>BFS is a simple strategy in which the root node is expanded first, then all the successors of the root node are expanded next, then their successors and so on until the best possible path has been found.
-Due to the fact that this strategy for graph traversal has no additional information about states beyond that provided in the problem definition, Breadth First Search is classed as an uninformed or blind search.</p>
+BFS is a simple strategy in which the root node is expanded first, then all the successors of the root node are expanded next, then their successors and so on until the best possible path has been found.
+Due to the fact that this strategy for graph traversal has no additional information about states beyond that provided in the problem definition, Breadth First Search is classed as an uninformed or blind search.

 > Breadth First Search Utilizes the queue data structure as opposed to the stack
 > that Depth First Search uses.

-<p>BFS uses a queue data structure which is a 'First in, First Out' or FIFO data structure.
-This queue stores all the nodes that we have to explore and each time a node is explored it is added to our set of visited nodes.</p>
+BFS uses a queue data structure which is a 'First in, First Out' or FIFO data structure.
+This queue stores all the nodes that we have to explore and each time a node is explored it is added to our set of visited nodes.

-<p>If we were to conduct a breadth first search on the binary tree above then it would do the following:</p>
+If we were to conduct a breadth first search on the binary tree above then it would do the following:

 1. Set Node 1 as the start Node
 2. Add this Node to the Queue